Joshhortt/demo-website-starter/README.md

 # Demo Website Starter

-Learn how to a deploy a Next.js Jamstack app and set up a collaborative CMS with CloudCannon.
+Learn how to a deploy a Next.js Jamstack app and set up a collaborative CMS with [CloudCannon](https://cloudcannon.com/jamstack/).

+---

 ## Objectives